Kinky hair: Terminology

 Different genetic groups have observable differences in the structure, density, and growth rate of hair.
 With regard to structure, all human hair has the same basic chemical composition in terms of keratin protein content.
 Franbourg et al. have found that black hair may differ in the distribution of lipids throughout the hair shaft.
-Classical afro-textured hair has been found to be not as densely concentrated on the scalp as other follicle types.
-Specifically, the average density of afro-textured hair was found to be approximately 190 hairs per square centimeter.
+Classical kinky hair has been found to be not as densely concentrated on the scalp as other follicle types.
+Specifically, the average density of kinky hair was found to be approximately 190 hairs per square centimeter.
 This was significantly lower than that of European hair, which, on average, has approximately 227 hairs per square centimeter.

-Loussourarn found that afro-textured hair grows at an average rate of approximately 256 micrometers per day, whereas European-textured straight hair grows at approximately 396 micrometers per day.
+Geneviève Loussouarn found that kinky hair grows at an average rate of approximately 256 micrometers per day, whereas European-textured straight hair grows at approximately 396 micrometers per day.
 In addition, due to a phenomenon called 'shrinkage', kinky hair that is a given length when stretched straight can appear much shorter when allowed to naturally coil.
-Shrinkage is most evident when afro-textured hair is (or has recently been) wet.
+Shrinkage is most evident when kinky hair is (or has recently been) wet.
 The more coiled the hair texture, the higher its shrinkage.

 The shape of the hair follicle determines the hair's curliness.
 An individual hair's shape is never completely circular.
 The cross-section of a hair is an ellipse, which can tend towards a circle or be distinctly flattened.
-East Asiatic heads of straight hair are formed from almost-round hair follicles producing straight hair, and European hair follicle forms oval shapes which produce wavy hair.
-Afro-textured hair has a flattened cross-section and is finer, and its ringlets can form tight circles with diameters of only a few millimeters.
-In humans worldwide, East Asiatic-textured hair is the most common, whereas kinky hair is the least common.
+Straight hair, like those of East Asians, is formed from almost-round hair follicles while wavy hair, as found in Europe, is formed by oval shaped follicles.
+Kinky hair has a flattened cross-section which is finer and its ringlets can form tight circles with diameters of only a few millimeters.
+In humans worldwide, East Asian-textured hair is the most common, whereas kinky hair is the least common.
 This is because the former hair texture is typical of the large populations inhabiting the Far East as well as the indigenous peoples of the Americas.